wodory/flowmate/README.md

 Don't draw a shpae and type text.
 Write your story, process or task first, then make shpaes with the text automatically.
 It's just speedy and super simple.

 ## Installing Plugin
-2. Copy the contents to the plugin folder (Open up Sketch, and go to `Plugins` › `Reveal Plugins Folder…` to open it.)

 1. [Download the flowmate Zip file](https://github.com/wodory/flowmate/archive/master.zip) and extract it.
 2. Copy the folder to the plugin folder (Open up Sketch, and go to `Plugins` › `Reveal Plugins Folder…` to open it.)